-The Constitutionalism and Politics Working Group at the EUI is a platform for researchers who are interested in matters related to the (well)functioning of democratic states governed by the rule of law.
-Whereas politics cannot be exercised without a properly operating institutional and legal framework, such a framework cannot make do without politics.
+The Constitutionalism and Politics Working Group at the EUI is a platform for researchers who are interested in matters related to democracy and constitutionalism.
+Whereas politics cannot be exercised without properly operating institutional and legal framework, such a framework cannot make do without politics.
 It is this interplay between constitutionalism and politics and possible tensions created thereby that is of particular interest to our working group.
-The Working Group is devoted particularly to issues related to constitutional backsliding and political crises; constitutional reform and constitutional review; constitutional rights; the functioning of the rule of law: separation of powers in particular and checks and balances in general.
+The WG is devoted particularly to issues related to constitutional backsliding and political crises; constitutional reform and constitutional review; constitutional rights; the functioning of the rule of law: separation of powers in particular and checks and balances in general.
 Researchers working in areas of constitutional and political theory, legal and political philosophy, as well as history of ideas are particularly welcome.

 We regularly host talks, book launches and seminars related to constitutionalism and politics in the widest sense.
 In addition, we run the ‘Constitutional Coffee’ series, which provides a forum for academic exchange in a less formal setting.
 Find us at @constpol or drop us an email at [email protected] to get in touch!
 We welcome blog submissions.

 The group is grateful for the support of Prof. Gábor Halmai